-The GIS Posidonie is proud to announce that an International Workshop on Ecosystem-based Management will be held in
+An International Workshop on Ecosystem-based Management has been held in

 Marseille, France, from 4th to 5th of February 2020, Oceanomed, MIO-Pytheas, Campus de Luminy, Aix Marseille University.